-to OFR ahead of filing a rule for publication.221 This can be particularly problematic when the agency is subject to a congressional or other deadline for publishing the rule in question.
+Research revealed several instances in which the publication of a rule was delayed because agencies did not comply with OFR's incorporation by reference requirements.
+In some cases, agencies were unaware of the 20-day process or simply failed to submit their application to OFR ahead of filing a rule for publication.277 This can be particularly problematic when the agency is subject to a congressional or other deadline for publishing the rule in question.
 The Legal Policy staff, which processes all incorporation by reference requests, and is also charged with a multitude of other tasks, consists of only three employees.
 While OFR staff make every effort to prioritize requests for approval that are submitted late, it is not always possible to do the work necessary to secure approval in a shortened timeframe.
 Publication can also be delayed if an agency submits an incomplete request for approval.
 Preparing an application for approval requires observance of highly technical requirements and meticulous attention to detail.
 This is especially true if the rule contains multiple or qualified incorporations by reference.